bioinformaticsdotca/IDE_2023/module4/README.md

 ## Data Sets

-In this lab we will use subset of data from the COVID-19 Genomics UK COnsortium (COG-UK) to demonstrate analysis of SARS-CoV-2.
+In this lab we will use subset of data from the COVID-19 Genomics UK Consortium (COG-UK) to demonstrate analysis of SARS-CoV-2.
 This data set consists of short-read sequencing reads collected as part of the COVID-19 Pandemic response and will be a mix of different variants of concern (VOCs) up to the end of summer 2021.
 This would include predominantly Alpha (also known as PANGO lineage B.1.1.7; first designated December 2020) and Delta (also known as PANGO lineage B.1.617.2; first designated in May 2021) variants.
 We have provided publicly available Illumina short-reads and you will run SARS-CoV-2 Illumina GeNome Assembly Line (`SIGNAL`) with additional quality control and assessment using `ncov-tools`.
 Prior to the workshop the instructors downsampled the sequencing data from ~10,000x coverage to ~200x coverage to reduce the time it takes to run the analysis; however, running the pipelines use the exact same set of commands and the results you will obtain are comparable to assembling using the full dataset.

 In the following instructions the commands you should run are shown in code blocks like so: